NLnetLabs/draft-homburg-dnsop-codc/dns-client-proxy.md

 : Svc parameter value

-This document take the meaning of SvcParamKeys 'alpn', 'port', and 'dohpath' from [draft-ietf-add-svcb-dns] with the exception that 'alpn' does not have to be present (i.e., the 'MUST be present' requirement does not apply)
+This document takes the meaning of SvcParamKeys 'alpn', 'port', and 'dohpath' from [draft-ietf-add-svcb-dns] with the exception that 'alpn' does not have to be present (i.e., the 'MUST be present' requirement does not apply)